 For the majority of individuals, protein needs will be met through a balanced diet.
 Therefore, protein and amino acid supplements do not offer any added advantage over eating foods that are sources of protein (such as chicken, meat, fish, eggs, nuts, and tofu).

 The risk in having protein and amino acid supplements is that they can contain illegal substances such as nandrolone, which might not be written on the ingredients label.
-Nandrolone is an anabolic steroid that is used in medicine, but is not prescribed to healthy young men.
+Nandrolone is an anabolic steroid that is used in medicine, but is not prescribed to healthy young men or women.

 Are all performance-enhancing substances illegal?